MintuJohnsontj/Django/README.md

 The “DEMOPROJECT” folder is just our project container, it actually contains two elements −

-* The “myproject” subfolder : This folder is the actual python package of our project.
+* The “DEMOPROJECT” subfolder : This folder is the actual python package of our project.
 It contains 4 files −

 __init__.py : Just for python, treat this folder as package.